TudorPlaysProject/GentylnesAndNobylyte/WorkDay/README.md

 This is the May 2018 Victoria Maretti version.
 It has a word count of 3731 and a checksum of 30048 19.
 Compare this version with the output of your conversion program.

+04/08/19

+Instance of .M. found on line 265, and .P. on line 353.
+These will be maintained as they are abbreviations of the character being referenced.